 One clever way to hold title, especially between spouses, is as joint tenants with right of survivorship.
 This requires the specific initials “JWROS” on the title following the individuals’ names, such as “John Doe and Jane Doe, JWROS.”
 This specific JWROS designation is required, however, and without such designation half the value of the vehicle will remain an asset of the estate.
 With a JWROS designation the survivor will be entitled to sole title and ownership of the vehicle without the need for the vehicle to be a part of an estate; all that is required in such cases is production of the current title and the deceased’s death certification to the DMV/tag office.

 To learn more about the North Carolina DMV and the procedures surrounding titles, go to the following link for the Vehicle Registration Section Title Manual.

-If you have questions about how to deal with vehicles and titles as part of your estate planning or in connection with the administration of a loved one’s estate, please call King Law for a free consultation.
+If you have questions about how to deal with vehicles and titles as part of your estate planning or in connection with the administration of a loved one’s estate, please call King Law for a consultation.